-Property bonds, also known as property investment bonds, are a way for property companies and property developers to raise money from investors in the form of a loan.
+A property bond (also known as a property investment bond) is a way for property companies and developers to raise money from investors in the form of a loan.

-The UK government recognised the importance of the alternative finance sector, in particular peer-to-peer (P2P) lending, and introduced the IFISA to enable investors to enjoy tax free returns from P2P loans, mini bonds and property bonds.
+The UK government recognised the importance of the alternative finance sector - in particular, peer-to-peer (P2P) lending - and presented the IFISA to allow investors to enjoy tax-free returns from P2P loans, mini-bonds and property bonds.

 All property bond providers will have their own rules, so check the ways you’re eligible to invest on a provider-to-provider basis.

 MAVEN Bonds are an IFISA provider specialising in fixed term property bonds.

 Against a backdrop of low interest rates and a volatile stock market, the IFISA can provide an attractive investment opportunity for experienced investors.

 The property-backed IFISA has the potential to generate higher rates of return than more traditional investment routes for investors with a greater appetite for risk.

 To find out more about property bonds, .